tullo/shpod/README.md

 The YAML file is a Kubernetes manifest for a Pod, a ServiceAccount, a ClusterRoleBinding, and a Namespace to hold the Pod and ServiceAccount.

 The Pod uses image [tullo/shpod](https://hub.docker.com/r/tullo/shpod) on the Docker Hub, built from this repository https://github.com/tullo/shpod.

+## Opening multiple sessions

+Shpod tries to detect if it is already running; and if it's the case, it will try to start another process using `kubectl exec`.
+Note that if the first shpod process exits, Kubernetes will terminate all the other processes.